MohammedAlmostfa/Laravel-X-academy-intership/LibraryManagementSystem/README.md

-# Simple blog management system
+# Simple library management system

-A library system that enables you to borrow and return books
+A library system that enables you to borrow and return books.

 ## Attributes